scipy-conference/scipy_proceedings/papers/blaine_mooers/blaine_mooers.rst

 The Computational Crystallography Toolbox (*cctbx*) provides a vast library of computational crystallography software written in C++ following an object-oriented programming paradigm and wrapped with Python :cite:`GrosseKunstleve02`.
 This library was designed to contain reusable C++ code.
 Its development in the late 1990s was driven by limitations on software reusability and error handling in Fortran77, the dominant programming language used in crystallographic computing at the time.
+The development of *cctbx* development with an object-oriented approach also makes the  project more amenable to be development by a team rather than a single developer as in the case of many other contemporary software projects in the protein crystallography.
-The C++ interfaces, classes and functions are exposed to Python via the Boost.Python Library :cite:`Abrahams03`.
+The C++ interfaces, classes, and functions of *cctbx* are exposed to Python via the *Boost.Python* Library :cite:`Abrahams03`.

-This *cctbx* library is used to build build higher order analysis tools.
+The reusable components of the *cctbx* library are used to build higher order analysis tools.
-The group lead by Paul Adams that developed *cctbx* and used it to develop the *Phenix* software package that includes a graphical user interface.
+For example, the group that developed *cctbx* used it to develop the comprehensive *Phenix* software package for protein structure determination and refinement.
+*Phenix* includes a graphical user interface that eases its use.
+Most users of *Phenix* are barely aware that *Phenix* is built  on top of *cctbx* because it is stays out of the way.
-*Phenix* is widely used today and it able to continue to grow and evolve that to the object-oriented approach built into *cctbx*.
+*Phenix* is able to continue to grow and evolve thanks to the object-oriented approach that was built into *cctbx*.

 The *cctbx* library was hard to install three years ago due to its complex dependencies, but the addition of the *cctbx* package to Anaconda dramatically eased the installation of *cctbx*.
 The lowering of this barrier to the installation of *cctbx* has raised interest in the use of *cctbx* for novel data analyses.